Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-characteristics.rst

 Primary attributes are first-order ones, as they are the true original values from which secondary attributes will be computed.

 They are intrinsic, characteristic of a character.
 The primary attributes can increase during the life of the character (ex: stronger character after training) or decrease (ex: a character suffers from permanent wounds).

-Age modifiers apply as well.
+Gender and age modifiers apply as well.

 At character creation, the player may be given a total number of points to distribute among these primary attributes, or they might be drawn according to a random law.
-In either case, no primary attribute is allowed be below 10 or above 60.
+In either case, for PC generally no primary attribute is allowed be below 5 or above 30.
 See also: `Character Creation`_.